 You may also notice some red and pink lines appear on your abdomen, thighs and breasts.
 This is caused by elastic fibers below the skin tearing.
 There’s no way to completely prevent them, but they should fade after pregnancy.

 “Massaging oil or lotion daily to your troubled areas may help,” Dr. Baldwin says.
 “Although, you may just have to chalk it up to heredity.
 Some women are more prone than others.”

 When to Contact Your Doctor

 This may be your easiest three months of pregnancy, but if you experience regular contractions, leakage of fluid or vaginal bleeding speak with your physician as soon as possible.

 “The goal is to have a healthy and safe outcome both for the patient and the newborn,” Dr. Brar says.
 “Conditions that require contacting your doctor include vaginal bleeding, leakage of fluid per vagina, decreased fetal movements, contractions, headaches not responsive to acetaminophen, vision changes and persistent abdominal pain.”

 Here’s to a wonderful second trimester and birth.
-For any questions or concerns, contact your provider or call the Banner Health Nurse-on-Call 24 hours a day, seven days a week at 844-259-9494.
+For any questions or concerns, contact your provider or call the Banner Nurse Now line 24 hours a day, seven days a week at 844-259-9494.